-Our capital requirements are principally for the establishment of operating facilities to support our growth and acquisitions and for fiscal 2016, to fund our share repurchase program.
+Our capital requirements are principally for debt repayment and the establishment of operating facilities to support our growth and acquisitions.
+In the first half of fiscal 2016, we also used our cash resources to fund our share repurchase program.
 Our sources of liquidity include cash and cash equivalents and cash flow from operations, supplemented by equity and debt financing and bank credit lines as required.

-As at June 30, 2015, we had cash and cash equivalents of \$42.3 million which were primarily held in US dollars, Indian rupees, Pound sterling and Philippines pesos.
+As at September 30, 2015, we had cash and cash equivalents of \$39.3 million which were primarily held in US dollars, Indian rupees, pound sterling and Philippines pesos.
 We typically seek to invest our available cash on hand in bank deposits and money market instruments.
-Our investments include marketable securities consisting of bank deposits and liquid mutual funds which totaled \$93.0 million as at June 30, 2015
+Our investments include marketable securities consisting of liquid mutual funds and bank deposits which totaled \$89.8 million as at September 30, 2015.

-As at June 30, 2015, our Indian subsidiary, WNS Global Services Private Limited, or WNS Global, had a secured line of credit of \P 900.0 million (\$14.1 million based on the exchange rate on June 30, 2015) from The Hongkong and Shanghai Banking Corporation Limited, and unsecured line of credit of \$15.0 million from BNP Paribas, \P 1,200.0 million (\$18.8 million based on the exchange rate on June 30, 2015) from Citibank N.A. and \P 810.0 million (\$12.7 million based on the exchange rate on June 30, 2015) from Standard Chartered Bank.
+As at September 30, 2015, our Indian subsidiary, WNS Global Services Private Limited, or WNS Global, had a secured line of credit of 900.0 million (\$13.7 million based on the exchange rate on September 30, 2015) from The Hongkong and Shanghai Banking Corporation Limited, and unsecured lines of credit of \$15.0 million from BNP Paribas, 1,200.0 million (\$18.2 million based on the exchange rate on September 30, 2015) from Citibank N.A. and 810.0 million (\$12.3 million based on the exchange rate on September 30, 2015) from Standard Chartered Bank for working capital purposes.
 Interest on these lines of credit would be determined on the date of the borrowing.
 These lines of credit generally can be withdrawn by the relevant lender at any time.
-As at June 30, 2015, there was no outstanding amount under the above facilities.
+As at September 30, 2015, there was no amount utilized from these lines of credit.